dustractor/tkdecentsamplerlibrarybuilder/README.md

 added command-line arguments.
 Run with ``--help`` flag to see them.

-there is also 'fancy' branch which uses ttkbootstrap to make the ui look a bit more modern.  will merge that into this branch once I'm sure it runs ok with or without ttkbootstrap.
+~~there is also 'fancy' branch which uses ttkbootstrap to make the ui look a bit more modern.  will merge that into this branch once I'm sure it runs ok with or without ttkbootstrap.~~ branch merged

 ---